 How to Wire a Water Heater

-Skill Level: Intermediate to Advanced – Best installed by a Licensed Electrical Contractor.
+Skill Level: Intermediate to Advanced – Best wired by a Certified Electrician, Licensed Electrical Contractor, or Installed by a Licensed Plumbing Contractor.

 Tools Required: Basic Electricians Pouch Hand Tools, Voltage Tester.